$16/month for $250,000

 It’s the simplest and cheapest type of life insurance.
 Term life provides protection for a set period of time — like 10 years, 15 years, 20 years or 30 years.
 In most cases, the premium stays the same for the life of the policy, so you know exactly how much you’ll pay each month.

 The best term length for you covers your biggest financial obligation, like a mortgage, car loan, your kids’ college costs or the time between now and your retirement.
 You should only purchase as much coverage as you need.
 The lower the term length, the lower the premiums will be.
 A 5- or 10-year term are the most budget-friendly options.

-Like all major purchases, it pays to shop around for life insurance.
+You can’t negotiate your premium down, but you can get quotes from multiple life insurance companies.
 Each insurance company calculates risk in its own way, by weighing factors like your health, driving record and occupation differently.
 For example, some insurers might penalize you for having a family history of heart disease, cancer and diabetes, while others only emphasize heart conditions.

 The younger and healthier you are, the cheaper your rate will be.
 Life insurance underwriters look at your life expectancy based on your profile right now.
 As we age, our health deteriorates and our likelihood of dying increases.
 So applying early — before health problems set in — means you’ll lock in a better rate.